NeuralEnsemble/pype9/doc/source/installation.rst

 Installation
 ============

-There are two steps to installing Pype9, the first is installing or both simulator backends, Neuron and/or NEST, and the second installing the Pype9 Python package and its prerequisites.
+There are two steps to installing Pype9, the first is installing one or both of simulator backends, Neuron and/or NEST, and the second installing the Pype9 Python package and its prerequisites.

 Simulator Backends
 ------------------
-Pype9 works with the following simulator backends
+Pype9 works with the following simulator versions

 * Neuron >= 7.3   (https://www.neuron.yale.edu/neuron/)
 * NEST == 2.10.0  (http://www.nest-simulator.org)